jimniels/blog/posts/2023-09-04-software-crisis-garden.md

 #bookNotesSoftwareCrisis

-# Out of the Software Crisis: Gardening
+# “Out of the Software Crisis”: Gardening

 _The following is an extension of [my notes from Baldur’s book “Out of the Software Crisis”](https://blog.jim-nielsen.com/2023/book-notes-out-of-the-software-crisis/) including quotes from the author._